Marriage Stew

-The Woosh (as I call it) was a staple of her mom’s cooking, and my fiancée will not budge on its greatness.
-But I am sick of the freaking smell.
-Sick of that unnatural shade of brown.
-Sick of the bottle always lurking in fridge.
+The Woosh (as I call it) was a staple of her mom’s cooking.
+My fiancée will not budge on its greatness.

-The breaking point came the last time I made pancakes.
-Once she discovered we were out of syrup, she shrugged her shoulders and she put The Woosh ON HER PANCAKES!
-I was obviously instantly and horrendously repulsed.
+The breaking point came when I made a pancake breakfast.
+Discovering we were out of syrup, she shrugged her shoulders and put The Woosh ON HER PANCAKES!
+I was instantly and horribly repelled.

 Will our incompatible palates quash future happiness?